 Remove from boiling water.
 Add Vanilla flavoring and beat for 1 minute, or until frosting is thick enough to spread on cake.

-The true history of red velvet cakes remains unknown, but this unusual cake has long been a favorite in the American South.
+The actual history of red velvet cakes remains unknown, but this unusual cake has long been a favorite in the American South.

 A popular urban legend links its origin to New York's famous Waldorf-Astoria Hotel, but it cannot be substantiated, and the hotel persistently denies the alleged connection.

 Some food historians think these unusual cakes might have originated as a devil's food cake.
-Chocolate devil's food cakes became very popular in the early 1900s.
+Chocolate devil's food cake recipes became very popular in the early 1900s.

-It's said that a chemical reaction between the old-style baking sodas and processed coca powders sometimes gave the cake batter a distinctively reddish tinge.
+It's said that a chemical reaction between acids in sour milk and coca powders and the alkaline base in old fashioned baking sodas gave the cake batter its distinctively reddish tinge.

 Some cooks enhanced and encouraged this phenomenon by adding a generous amount of cochineal (red) food coloring.